Skip to main content

 Date1875

-DescriptionJohn Drake built this boat at his slip in Torquay, now east Devenport, Tasmania.
+DescriptionJohn Drake built this boat at his slip in Torquay, now east Devonport, Tasmania.
 The build and launch date was around 1875, and it was built as a loading boat for inter colonial trading ketches.
 It is 12ft in length and 6 across its beam and would have been propelled by oars or a sweep oar.
-The loading boat is currently on display at the Bass Strait Maritime Centre in Devenport.
+The loading boat is currently on display at the Bass Strait Maritime Centre in Devonport.

 John Drake was the first shipbuilder in Port Frederick (Torquay) and arrived from Melbourne during the mid nineteenth century.
 He was soon after the Master Warden of the Formby, Torquay, and Latrobe Marine Board.
 After initially building barges for early Torquay settler David Cocker, Drake began shipbuilding on a slip where the Argosy Motor Inn now stands.
 In 1867 he bought into the Melbourne market by building his first inter-colonial ketch, the Lucy Drake, a 58ft schooner weighing 37.5 tonnes.
 His most famous vessel was the 20 tonne steamer Thistle which transported passengers between Latrobe, Torquay, and Formby, launched in 1879.